tfabris/TomServo/README.md

 - Rinse/dry/cure the parts while still on the supports.
 - After curing, leave the parts on the supports to make them easy to paint.
 - Clear resin printing tips:
   - Working with clear resin is tricky, do some web searches to find lots of tips.
-I had some success with this strategy (though still not perfect):
+In particular, I found some good tips by searching YouTube.
+I also had some success with this strategy that I came up with myself (though still not perfect):
     - Clear resin needs longer exposure times while printing, or else the parts will crumble (I needed to double my exposure time from 4 to 8 seconds, but your printer and resin may vary).
     - Clear resin tends to turn yellowish if you over-cure, so cure for a shorter time than usual.
     - My goal was to get a crystal clear finish on the domes without having to sand and polish the parts after printing.
 This technique makes them slightly blobby looking, but they come out clear without any sanding or polishing.
 It only works because the clear domes are simple, smooth shapes.
 My steps: